RRS Ernest Shackleton icebreaker current position

 - MOB-Boat (fast-speed rescue boat)

-- waste management equipment (oily water separator, incinerator, garbage compactor, waste water treatment plant)
+- waste management equipment (oily water separator, incinerator, garbage compactor, wastewater treatment plant)

-- two stabilising water tanks
+- two stabilizing water tanks

 - TV-monitoring 9a total of 20 CCTV cameras)